Measuring Stereotype and Deviation Biases in Large Language Models: Methods

 \subsubsection{Stereotype Bias}

 To evaluate an LLM's stereotype bias towards a specific demographic group, we compare each of the input attributes' generated distributions with respect to a given output category.
 For example, to determine whether an LLM displays socioeconomic stereotype bias against a certain gender, we compare the socioeconomic status distributions of the LLM-generated texts for each gender.
-This analysis will tell us if a model treats a certain input attribute (e.g., male) differently from its complementary input attribute(s) (e.g., female).
+This analysis will tell us if a model treats a certain input attribute (e.g., male) differently from its complementary input attributes (e.g., female).

-Additionally, in Tables~\ref{tab:implicit_prompts_bias_table} and~\ref{tab:explicit_prompts_bias_table}, we measure stereotype bias by first computing the maximum Kullback–Leibler divergence~\cite{10.1214/aop/1176996454} (KL) between any pair of output categories within each attribute group: gender, ethnicity, and age.
+Additionally, in Tables~\ref{tab:implicit_prompts_bias_table} and~\ref{tab:explicit_prompts_bias_table}, we measure stereotype bias by first computing the maximum Jensen-Shannon divergences~\cite{lin2002divergence} (JS) between any pair of output categories within each attribute group: gender, ethnicity, and age.
 We then take the mean of these three maximum values to estimate the model’s overall stereotype bias.
-Higher KL divergence values indicate greater disparities between demographic groups, and thus suggest stronger potential for stereotype bias.
+Higher JS divergence values indicate greater disparities between demographic groups, and thus suggest stronger potential for stereotype bias.